Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Related Work

-The fusion of LLMs and visual information revolutionizes image processing and unlock new practical applications in various fields.
+The fusion of LLMs and visual information revolutionizes image processing and unlocks new practical applications in various fields.
 Previous efforts like the VisualGPT~\cite{chen2022visualgpt} and BLIP~\cite{li2022blip} series have demonstrated the possibilities of integrating LLMs with visual inputs, showcasing their effectiveness in tasks such as image captioning and visual question answering.
 Recently, GPT-4~\cite{openai2023gpt4} has showcased remarkable visual instruction-following abilities by handling visual-language inputs for multi-tasks.
 Moreover, Bard~\cite{Google2023Bard} also has demonstrated exceptional proficiency in multi-modal understanding and reasoning across diverse tasks.
 Concurrently, numerous works have focused on integrating LLaMA with the vision modality to enhance visual instruction-following capabilities.
 Models like LLaVA~\cite{liu2023visual} and MiniGPT-4~\cite{zhu2023minigpt} assemble high-quality multi-modal instruction-following data using ChatGPT or GPT-4.
 They employ a simple projection layer to integrate vision encoders with LLM and fine-tune the models on the curated data.
 The LLaMA-Adapter V2~\cite{gao2023llama} introduces zero-initialized attention mechanisms for efficient visual instruction tuning, while mPLUG-Owl~\cite{ye2023mplug} utilizes specially designed intermediate networks for effective cross-modal alignment.
-In this context, RS can directly benefit from MLLMs.
-Fine-tuned VLMs enable processing and analyzing satellite and aerial images.
-However, the application of generalized MLLMs in RS has been relatively limited.
-A notable attempt in this direction is RSGPT~\cite{hu2023rsgpt}, which aimed to develop a model capable of tackling a variety of tasks.
-However, it is necessary to fine-tune RSGPT for individual tasks, which makes it a poor generalization performance.
-In the latest update, Geochat~\cite{kuckreja2023geochat} has introduced a more integrated approach, intending to broaden the model's capabilities to encompass regional-level analysis and visual grounding.
-Our Popeye aims to develop a parameter-efficient unified MLLM model to tackle the challenge of multi-task processing in ship RS understanding, using ship visual instruction-following data.
+The mentioned above model primarily focus on captioning and visual-question-answering (VQA) tasks.

+Notably, current nature scene VLMs can also deal with object detection and segmentation tasks.
+For example, Lenna~\cite{wei2023lenna} develops a language-enhanced reasoning detection assistant.
+Sphinx~\cite{lin2023sphinx} and Qwen-VL-Chat~\cite{bai2023qwen} integrate a wide range of visual instruction tasks to tune the pre-trained model to achieve universal ability including detection.
+Moreover, LISA~\cite{lai2023lisa} efficiently injects segmentation capabilities into VLM, enabling reasoning segmentation guided by implicit human instructions.